travis-ci/ember-abandon-decorators-codemod/README.md

 # ember-abandon-decorators-codemod

 A codemod to migrate away from 1.x Ember Decorators.
+Thanks to @rwjblue for [`codemod-cli`](https://github.com/rwjblue/codemod-cli) and @simonihmig for [`ember-test-helpers-codemod`](https://github.com/simonihmig/ember-test-helpers-codemod), which I looked to for guidance in this mysterious world of AST transforms.

 ## Usage